Frequently Asked Questions

 Veterans who combined benefits (e.g., used 36 months of the Montgomery GI Bill and 12 months of the Post-9/11 GI Bill) and will exceed your 48th month during the semester: VA will only make payments for tuition and BAH up to the last day of that 48th month.

-Spouses and dependents using Post-9/11 GI Bill: the VA will stop payments on the last day of your benefits (and prorate the tuition/BAH), unless you are the very last family member to use the very last day of benefits.
+Spouses and dependents using Post-9/11 GI Bill: the VA will stop payments on the last day of your benefits (and prorate the tuition/BAH), unless you are the very last family member to use the very last day of your family's VA benefits.
 If you're the last family member, VA should pay for the entire term for all classes that started while you still had benefits left.

 Ch.
 35 DEA and Ch.
 1606 MGIB-SR students: VA typically stops paying the day you run out of benefits.